Number 1's (Mariah Carey album): Singles

 Carey at the Edwards Air Force Base during the making of the "I Still Believe" music video in December 1998.

 "Sweetheart" was released to American urban contemporary radio on September 7, 1998, and was promoted as the third single for Jermaine Dupri's debut album Life in 1472, and the lead single for #1's.
 A commercial release was scheduled for September 29, but was canceled in favor of promoting "When You Believe".
-In the US, due to the song's low radio airplay, "Sweetheart" only reached number twenty-five on Billboard's Bubbling Under Hot 100 Singles.
+In the US, due to the song's low radio airplay, "Sweetheart" only reached number twenty-five on Billboards Bubbling Under Hot 100 Singles.
 Internationally, the song performed better, peaking within the top twenty in Germany and Switzerland.

 "When You Believe", released as the album's second single and first commercially available single on November 2, was also promoted as the first single from both The Prince of Egypt: Original Soundtrack and Houston's fourth studio album My Love Is Your Love.
 It achieved worldwide success, peaking within the top two in Norway, Spain, Sweden and Switzerland, and in the top five in Belgium, the Netherlands, France and the United Kingdom.
 In the UK, "When You Believe" became one of Carey's biggest successes, selling 260,000 units.
 Despite reaching high positions around the globe, "When You Believe" performed moderately in the US, where it peaked at number fifteen.

 Released as the album's third single on February 8, 1999, "I Still Believe" performed stronger in the US than the album's previous singles, peaking at number four.
 The song was certified platinum in the United States, however performing weakly in other territories.
 "I Still Believe" performed well in Spain, where it peaked at number seven, and in Canada, where the song reached the top-ten.